 If the Multicast MRB Failed To Be Modified List IE is contained in the MULTICAST CONTEXT MODIFICATION RESPONSE message, the gNB-CU shall regard the Multicast MRB(s) failed to be modified with an appropriate cause value for each Multicast MRB failed to modify.

+If the MULTICAST CONTEXT MODIFICATION REQUEST message contains the MBS Multicast Configuration Request IE in the Multicast CU to DU RRC Information IE set to "query" and

+- if the gNB-DU is able to provide information about the requested resources, the gNB-DU shall, if supported, include the MBS Multicast Configuration IE in the MBS Multicast Configuration Response Information IE in the Multicast DU to CU RRC Information IE,

+- else if the gNB-DU is not able to provide information about the requested resources, the gNB-DU shall, if supported, include the MBS Multicast Configuration not available IE in the MBS Multicast Configuration Response Information IE in the Multicast DU to CU RRC Information IE set to "not available".

 8.14.9.3 Unsuccessful Operation

 Figure 8.14.9.3-1: Multicast Context Modification procedure.
 Unsuccessful operation